afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w5-notes.md

 <img src="./resources/w5/img/l2-scenario-eval0.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

 - A diagram of such an intersection can be seen here, where the red lines represent the stop lines which the car is required to stop behind.
-- By the end of the video, this vehicle should be able to travel left, right, or straight through this intersection.
+- By the end of the lesson, this vehicle should be able to travel left, right, or straight through this intersection.
-- We'll leave dynamic objects out of the scenario for now, and we'll address them in the next video.
+- We'll leave dynamic objects out of the scenario for now, and we'll address them in the next lesson.
 - We've now defined a very restricted operational design domain for our behavior planner to handle.
 - It's now time to implement the behavior planner.